Uninett/nav/doc/reference/portadmin.rst

 **I want to change the port description**

 Start writing in the text field.
-The row should turn blue and a save and undo button should appear.
-Click save to save the changes, and undo to undo the changes.
+The row and save button should change color.
+Click save to save the changes.

 **I want to change the vlan**

 Choose vlan from the vlan drop down and click "Save".
+PortAdmin will disable the interface for a few seconds and then enable it again.
+This is done to indicate to any client connected to the interface that it should try to get a new IP-address.

 **I want to edit a trunk**